faystransition/faystransition.github.io/_pages/photogallery.md

 hidden: true
 author_profile: false
 title: "Photo gallery"
-tagline: "Here are some of the great views in my journey, most of which taken with my phone, some with mirrorless camera.
-Please enjoy!"
 header:
   overlay_image: /gallery/headerimg.jpg
+excerpt: "Here are some of the great views in my journey, most of which taken with my phone, some with mirrorless camera.
+Please enjoy!"

 gallery: